-Welcome to the 2023 Water Quality and Use Efficiency Report.
+Welcome to the 2024 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 3 water quality tests were performed for your system in 2023.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2024.

 Our water source is the Boludc Comm.
 Well which draws water from an aquifer 80' deep and is located off of W Lost Lake Rd.
-Mason County PUD No. 1 acquired Bolduc Comm. in November of this year.
-The source is metered and the service will be metered in early 2024.
+Mason County PUD No. 1 acquired Bolduc Comm. in November 2023.
+The source is metered and the service meters were installed in March.

 There are currently 26 active connections.

-There are currently 26 active connection The Bolduc Comm. water system currently doesn't have a water system plan.
+The Bolduc Comm. water system currently doesn't have a water system plan.
+Washington State Department of